elavarasi-chinnappa/elavarasi-chinnappa.github.io/README.md

 - Integrated and consumed microservices to enable custom personalization features within the application.
 - Implemented **Okta** authentication for custom roles and Single Sign-On (**SSO**) authentication for Admin User Impersonation.
 - Configured **Azure CI/CD pipelines** for continuous integration and continuous deployment, automating the deployment of .NET and React code.
-- Enhanced application performance by implementing **Redis Cache** and optimizing code, resulting in a performance improvement of 50%.
+-Improved application performance by incorporating a **Redis Cache** and optimizing the codebase, resulting in a notable performance enhancement of 50%.
+Skillfully leveraged the **New Relic** tool to accurately identify performance bottlenecks within the application.
 - Developed unit tests using **XUnit** for Sitecore-related custom code and API consumption, achieving over 80% code coverage.
+- Thoroughly utilized **SonarQube** within Visual Studio to enhance both code quality and code coverage comprehensively.
 - Provided extended production support activities including deployment and incident root cause analysis and resolution.
 - Managed a team of 8+ members, overseeing user story walkthroughs, estimations, analysis, technical guidance, code reviews, and task assignments.